pvcraven/2020-scams/source/fake_prizes/index.rst

-the emails are also created by a generator that guesses random names and email combinations twenty-four seven and sent to random people with such emails around the world.
+the emails are also created by a generator that guesses random names and email combinations twenty-four seven and sent to random people with such emails around the world.[#f3]_

 The Information
 ---------------